 Customarily, since the digital revolution, readers download scripts to tablets.
 Luddites must still buy or borrow, beg, or steal (or print out) paper copies, or share with someone else.
 (Or listen).

-Anyone can download any play published before 1923; some as late as 1964.
-2500 years of Drama from the Ancient Greeks to a just a century ago is literally at out fingertips, no strings attached.
-Suggested sources are found in blog posts, Category: Acquisitions.
+Anyone can download any play published before 1923, and some few since (Waiting doe Godot, for instance—and Hamilton.
+2500 years of dramatic literature is literally at out fingertips, no strings attached.
+A few suggested sources are found in blog posts, Category: Acquisitions.
 Otherwise, simply search on line for a play’s title (in quotes) with key words like “full text” or “PDF” (the typical format), maybe “download.”